Course Duration:12 months full time

 These examples cover the foundations of this innotative, technology- driven approach to e-business, but there is a vast array of material to consider in relation to contemporary and ground-breaking technologies as well as their strategic use in modern and future business.

 The E-Business (Information Systems) MSc is suitable for ambitious people with a background in computing-related subjects who want to develop their career at the exciting intersection of technology, business, entrepreneurship and organisational behaviour.
 Graduates from this programme seek careers as consultants, managers or in their own ventures.
 The knowledge acquired in the programme is also relevant to success as industry analyst and product development manager in the e-business sector.
-More specifically, the E-Business (Information Systems) MSc is orientated to professionals that want to excel at both the technical and business side of e-business initiatives in any function of the firm, from Internet operations to internal systems, and from technology start-ups to multinational corporations, including the work at product and service providers.
+More specifically, the E-Business (Information Systems) MSc is orientated to professionals that want to excel at the technical and business sides of e-business initiatives in any area of the firm, from Internet operations to internal systems, and from technology start-ups to multinational corporations, including the work at product and service providers.
 These people will skyrocket in their profession not only because of their outstanding computing knowledge but also due to a sound business-related expertise, which is an undisputed must to get top positions in the e-business world..

 The Master is also suitable for graduates who would like to continue their studies towards a PhD at Newcastle University.